zjlszcy/spotify-music-taste-analysis-public/README.md

 - Learn to build a personalized music recommender

-- Try creating some interesting word clouds for fun.
+- Build package for the music taste analysis

 ### Audio Feauture Description